 Every day, thousands of miles of pipelines underground quietly and safely deliver energy to keep our homes comfortable and well-lit.
 Williams owns and operates the nation’s largest and most reliable interstate natural gas transmission pipeline, called Transco.

 Much of the electricity that consumers use in their homes and businesses in the United States originates from natural gas transmission pipelines like Transco.
-Natural gas is also a critical energy source for industrial and commercial uses as well as in businesses and households for heating, cooking and hot water.
+Natural gas is also a critical energy source for industrial and commercial uses, businesses and households for heating, cooking and hot water.

 Past and Future

-To fully appreciate the astounding level of growth on Transco, it’s important to not lose sight of where we started.
+To fully appreciate the astounding level of growth of Transco, it’s important not to lose sight of where we started.
 When the Transco pipeline was placed into service in 1949, it was touted as the longest pipeline in the world and the largest single-project construction venture ever attempted.

 Safety and Reliability